KaiHotz/react-formik-ui/README.md

 class Example extends Component {

   onSubmit = data => {
-    // here you hanlde your data to be submited
+    // here you hanlde the data to be submited
   }

   render () {